How To Store Holiday Decor

 String Lights

 Ah, the catalyst of many a holiday hissy fit.
-Fact: String lights should be wrapped and labeled in order to make Santa's sleigh fly next Christmas.
+A little known holiday fact: string lights must be wrapped and labeled in order to make Santa's sleigh fly next year.

 Wreaths, Garlands, and Artificial Trees

-Wreaths can be wrapped and hung in a storage closet, garlands secured with twist ties and coiled in a large box, and faux trees protected in a tree bag.
-Wrap loosely to keep stems and leaves from being crushed, and to keep any flocking in tact and any dust out.
+Wreaths can be wrapped and hung in a storage closet, garlands coiled and secured with twist ties in a large box, and faux trees protected in a tree bag.
+Wrap loosely to keep branches and leaves from being crushed, and to keep flocking in tact and dust out.
 If you have multiples for many rooms, label accordingly for easy assembly next holiday season.

 Shop: Farmhouse Tree Storage Bag, The Container Store, $22.49